-You’ll need a National Park Pass to visit the different areas.
-You can purchase an America The Beautiful annual pass online, or a day pass at a local ranger station.
+You’ll need a National Park Permit to visit the different areas.
+You can purchase an America The Beautiful annual pass online, or a day passes at a local ranger station.

-Rob’s local tips are throughout this post and in our Olympic National Park video down below.
+Rob’s local tips are mentioned throughout this guide, and in our Olympic National Park video down below.

-There are no through roads in the park due to the Olympic Mountains so it presents the challenge of driving in and out to the different sections.
+There are no through roads in the park due to the Olympic Mountains so it presents the challenge of driving in and out of the different sections.

-Careful planning is needed to ensure you visit the regions you most want to see.
-Highway 101 encircles the park and several spur road lead to mountains, forest and coast.
+Careful planning and a map are needed to ensure you visit the regions you most want to see.
+Highway 101 encircles the park and several spur roads lead to mountains, forest, and coast.

 We recommend at least three days exploring all the unique and best things to do in Olympic National Park, one of the coolest places to visit in Washington State.

 Time to strap on the pack and put on your hiking shoes for some seriously stunning Olympic National Park hikes!

 Here is where you’ll find glacier-chiseled U-shaped valleys and sub-alpine meadows filled with singing marmots, friendly black-tailed deer, and vibrant wildflowers.

 Hurricane Ridge is the most accessible Olympic mountain range in the park, located only 17 miles from Port Angeles, the largest town near Olympic NP.